learn-co-curriculum/instructor-candidate-debugging-challenge-frontend/README.md

 1. As a user, I can create a gravatar based on a phrase
 2. As a user, I can add a comment to the gravatar
-3. As a user, I can add another comment without clearing the input
+3. As a user, I can add another comment without refreshing the page

 ## Getting Started